The Australian Parliament passes the Harper Reforms, implementing the most significant changes to Australia's competition laws in more than 20 years.

 - compliance programs.

-We have acted in many of Australia's major cartel investigations, prosecutions and class actions, high profile mergers, access disputes and consumer protection proceedings.
-We offer corporate, government and other clients the full range of competition law services, from advice on competition laws to compliance programs.
-We conduct litigation and represent clients before the ACCC, the Australian Competition Tribunal, the National Competition Council and state regulatory agencies.
-We also assist clients to structure their growth and acquisition plans to minimise trade practices issues.
+We offer corporate and government clients the full range of services, from advice on competition and consumer law and submissions to the ACCC on mergers; to defending litigation and developing compliance programs.
+We have acted in many of Australia's major cartel investigations, prosecutions and class actions, high-profile mergers, access disputes and consumer protection proceedings.
+We conduct litigation and represent clients before the ACCC, the Australian Competition Tribunal, the National Competition Council and the Federal Court.
+We also assist clients to structure their growth and acquisition plans to minimise competition law issues.

-We have an extensive knowledge of the regulators' operations and procedures.
+We have an extensive knowledge of the regulators' operations and procedures, and a strong working relationship, built up over years of dealings and interactions.
 We have a reputation for resolving novel and complex regulatory issues with the ACCC.
-Our partners edit the Australian Journal of Competition and Consumer Law, and are members of the Competition and Consumer Committee of the Law Council of Australia.
+Our Partners edit the Australian Journal of Competition, Consumer & Regulatory, and are members of the Competition and Consumer Committee of the Law Council of Australia.

-The Competition Group is involved in many significant transactions across a wide spectrum of industries, including advertising, agribusiness, banking, broadcasting, ecommerce, energy, entertainment, food and beverage, insurance, manufacturing, media, mining and natural resources, music, pharmaceuticals, private equity, retail, telecoms and transport.
+Our Competition, Consumer & Regulatory group is involved in many significant transactions across all industry sectors, including agribusiness, banks and financial institutions, broadcasting, ecommerce, energy, entertainment, food and beverage, funds, hospitals and healthcare, insurance, manufacturing, media, mining and natural resources, music, pharmaceuticals, private equity, retail, technology, telecoms and transport.

 Our lawyers are actively involved in developing competition policy, ensuring that clients can deal effectively with the impact of deregulation and legislative changes.